mixn/carbon-now-cli/readme.md

   -p, --preset         Use a saved preset
-  -h, --headless       Use only non-experimental Puppeteer features --config             Use a different, local config (read-only)
+  -h, --headless       Use only non-experimental Puppeteer features --config             Use a different, local config (read-only) --from-clipboard     Read input from clipboard instead of file

 Examples
   See: https://github.com/mixn/carbon-now-cli#examples